9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 operations.

-Indeed, many common tasks can be solved via regular-expression-based string processing, yet support for regular expressions isn\'t part of the Haskell `Prelude`.
-So let\'s look at how we\'d take an off-the-shelf regular expression library, PCRE, and provide a natural, convenient Haskell binding to it, giving us useful regular expressions for Haskell.
+Indeed, many common tasks can be solved via regular-expression-based string processing, yet support for regular expressions isn't part of the Haskell `Prelude`.
+So let's look at how we'd take an off-the-shelf regular expression library, PCRE, and provide a natural, convenient Haskell binding to it, giving us useful regular expressions for Haskell.

 PCRE itself is a ubiquitous C library implementing Perl-style regular expressions.
 It is widely available, and preinstalled on many systems.
 If not, it can be found at <http://www.pcre.org/>.
-In the following sections we\'ll assume the PCRE library and headers are available on the machine.
+In the following sections we'll assume the PCRE library and headers are available on the machine.

 ### Simple tasks: using the C preprocessor